 People have long been coming to Colorado to strike it rich.
 Miners began searching for gold and silver in the mid-19th century and soon after the rush was on.
 Today, there are three designated casino towns, two Indian casinos, and one horse track in the state to test your luck and hopefully bring home some prize money.

 Throughout the past 2 decades, voters have been adamant about expanding Colorado’s gambling market.
 In 2008, new legislation allowed casinos to operate 24 hours a day, and in 2021 sports betting was legalized.
 These are slow and steady steps toward becoming an even more enticing betting destination.

-Colorado permits casinos in only three of its towns: Central City and Black Hawk, serving the Denver Metro, and Cripple Creek serving Colorado Springs.
-It also allows gaming on Indian reservations in the southwest part of the state, and there are two casinos down there.
+Colorado permits casinos in three of its towns: Central City and Black Hawk which serve the Denver Metro, and Cripple Creek serves Colorado Springs.
+It also allows gaming on Indian reservations in the southwest part of the state, and there are two casinos in that region.

 Colorado’s Native American casinos are found within the Ute Mountain National Reservation, where the Southern Ute…

 While American gambling destinations like Las Vegas, Reno, and Atlantic City usually get most of the…

 Guide to Colorado Casinos, Gaming, and Horse Racing

 Gambling has always been part of Colorado’s Wild West culture and continues to thrive to this day.
 You can find casinos only in specific towns or on Indian reservations, as well as gambling at an Aurora horse track and Off-Track Betting venues.
 Most are open 24 hours a day, varying the gambit in size, from slot-only to dozens of table games.

 If you’re looking for that perfect poker room for your Texas Hold ‘Em fix, plenty of casinos have you covered (just don’t be the fish).
 Some hotels have wagering and slot machines on-site to keep guests happy, safe, and of course, playing.